W. Gregory Wims: In the legislature

 In April 2023, Wims applied to fill a vacancy left by the resignation of state delegate Kirill Reznik to serve as the Assistant Secretary for Inter-Departmental Data Integration for the Maryland Department of Human Services.
 He won the nomination by a vote of 17–6 on April 18, 2023.
 He was sworn in on May 2, 2023, and is the first descendant of enslaved people elected to the Maryland House of Delegates.
+In January 2026, Wims was named as a deputy majority whip for the Maryland House of Delegates.

 Political positions

 In 1991, Wims identified as a "moderate conservative" member of the Republican Party.
 He supported the Supreme Court nomination of Clarence Thomas.
 In 2020, Wims unsuccessfully ran for delegate to the Democratic National Convention, pledged to former Vice President Joe Biden.

+During the 2026 legislative session, Wims supported a bill to raise the minimum wage of Maryland from $15 to $25 an hour and eliminate all subminimum wages.
+He also introduced the Voting Rights Act, which creates state protections for minority voters in local elections and allows the attorney general of Maryland to sue over practices that weaken minority voting power.

 Personal life

 Wims has a daughter named Rachel Wims, who took over as CEO of the Victims' Rights Foundation in January 2019.